luke-goddard/enumy/README.md

 Enumy is an __ultra fast portable executable__ that you drop on target Linux machine during a pentest or CTF in the post exploitation phase.
 Running enumy will enumerate the box for __common security vulnerabilities__.

-Enumy is portable executable that you drop on target Linux machine during a pentest or CTF in the post exploitation phase.
-Running enumy will enumerate the box for common security vulnerabilities.

 ## Installation

 You can download the final binary from the release x86 or x64 tab. _Statically linked to musl_